Introduction to Inbound Marketing

 The digital age has connected people and information on a global scale.
 Giving rise to the modern digitally savvy consumer and changing the way we do business forever.

-With products, services, and solutions readily available online, the moats that business once constructed and enjoyed, are now easily hurdled as consumers move freely between offerings.
+With products, services, and solutions readily available online, the moats that businesses once constructed and enjoyed are now easily hurdled as consumers move freely between offerings.

 What’s more, modern customers are more discerning, informed, and aware of their incredible consumer authority.